nucleos/NucleosAntiSpamBundle/README.md

 ### Assets

 It is recommended to use [webpack](https://webpack.js.org/) / [webpack-encore](https://github.com/symfony/webpack-encore)
 to include the `AntiSpam.js` file in your page.
-These file is located in the `assets` folder.
+This file is located in the `assets` folder.

 ## License